xiefs1/capstone1/README.md

-# Automated Pentesting Platform – System Files Submission
+# EnforceAI Security Platform – System Files Submission

-This repository contains the system implementation files for an **Automated Application Pentesting Platform** developed as part of **Capstone Project 2 (CP2)**.
+This repository contains the system implementation files for an **EnforceAI Security Platform** developed as part of **Capstone Project 2 (CP2)**.

 The contents of this repository serve as **supporting technical evidence** for the final report and document how automated **Static Application Security Testing (SAST)**, **Software Composition Analysis (SCA)**, and **Dynamic Application Security Testing (DAST)** were implemented, executed, and evaluated.